 If you’re still not sold on Jamaican water, you can always purchase water that has been imported into the island.

 Depending on the supermarket that you go to, you can easily find popular water brands like: Aquafina, Evian, Fiji and Pellegrino for those who want that high-quality taste.

 Wrapping it up

-As stated above, Jamaican tap water is comparable in and sometimes better than some of the water that you would be getting in overseas countries and you really should have no problems drinking from the tap or the bottled water.
+As stated above, Jamaican tap water is comparable in and sometimes better than some of the water that you would be getting in overseas countries.
+Water is generally safe to drink from faucets throughout the island along with bottled water.

 Enjoy the your vacation and what island has to offer.
 If you are still hesitant, then there are tons bottled water brands that are available, both local and foreign, that should be able to satisfy your thirst.